 One of the very best ways to make back to school easier is to have some healthy food in the freezer or pantry!

-Grab and go is the name of the game until everyone gets settled into the new schedule and routine.
-So we need ideas for make ahead breakfasts and plenty of freezer options too!
+Here, grab and go is the name of the game until everyone gets settled into the schedule and before school morning routine.
+So, we need ideas for make ahead breakfasts and plenty of freezer options too!

 11 Healthy Breakfasts to Make Ahead Today!